 - A loss allowance over the full lifetime of the financial asset is required if the credit risk of that financial instrument has increased significantly since initial recognition (stage 2). - A lifetime measurement period is applied to all credit impaired (stage 3) exposures. - Lifetimes include consideration for multiple default events, i.e. where defaulted exposures cure and then subsequently re-default.
-This consideration increases the lifetime periods and the potential ECL. - The measurement periods for unutilised loan commitments utilise the same approach as on-balance-sheet exposures.
+This consideration increases the lifetime periods and the potential ECL. - · The measurement periods for unutilised loan commitments utilise the same approach as on-balance-sheet exposures.

-Significant increase in credit risk (SICR) and low credit risk CHNW and BCC
+Significant increase in credit risk (SICR) and low credit risk PPB and BCB

 In accordance with IFRS9, all exposures are assessed to determine whether there has been SICR at the reporting date, in which case an impairment provision equivalent to the lifetime expected loss is recognised.
 SICR thresholds, which are behaviour score based, are derived for each portfolio vintage of exposures with similar credit risk and are calibrated over time to determine which exposures reflect deterioration relative to the originated population and consequently reflect an increase in credit risk.
-Behaviour scorecards are based on a combination of factors which include the information relating to customers, transactions and delinquency behaviour (including the backstop when contractual payments are more than 30 days past due) to provide a quantitative assessment (score), and more specifically, a ranking of customer creditworthiness.
-The creditworthiness of a customer is summarised by a score, with high scores corresponding to low-risk customers, and conversely, low scores corresponding to high-risk customers.
+Behaviour scorecards are based on a combination of factors which include the information relating to customers, transactions and delinquency behaviour (including the backstop when contractual payments are more than 30 days past due) to provide a quantitative assessment (score), and more specifically, a ranking of customers, and conversely, low scores corresponding to high-risk customers.
 These scores are often taken into account in determining the probability of default (PD) including relative changes in PD.
 Credit risk has increased since initial recognition when these criteria are met.